Guide for creating a successful charity website

 7. A slick donation funnel

-Fundraising is a different game to a few years ago.
+Fundraising is a different game from a few years ago.
 UK fundraising reports that “17% of online donations were made on a mobile device in 2016 versus 14% in 2015″.

 With funding revealed as the biggest barrier holding charities back, there is more emphasis to buy in digital to help reduce this barrier.